Philip Wirth: Career

 Philip and George Wirth incorporated Wirth Bros Circus Ltd. and from the 1910s managed the circus under the name Wirth Bros Circus.
 He shared the role of ringmaster with his brother George, importing horses, trainers, and acts from abroad.
 Philip also trained his niece May Wirth, billed as "the world's greatest bareback rider."

 Wirth, having toured Australia and New Zealand, began a world tour in April 1923, sailing for the United States to bring in fresh talent and secure new wild animal acts.

 After his brother George's retirement in 1930, Philip Wirth and his extended family continued to operate the circus until 1963.
 He remained in the role of governing director at Wirth's Circus.

 In his older age, Philip Wirth learned the tin whistle and would often play it during circus performances.
 In 1937, ill health forced the tin whistle virtuoso to abandon the Wirth's Circus tour at Easter.

-Personal life
+Personal life and death

 His first marriage, to Sarah Jane Wirth, ended with a judicial separation in August 1922.
 Philip Wirth later married Alice Maud Willis.
 He had six children: Eileen, Doris, Madeline, Phillip Jr., George, and Marizles.

 In 1916, he established his family residence, "Oceanview," in Coogee, New South Wales.

-Death

 Philip Wirth died in Coogee, New South Wales, Australia, on 29 August 1937, at age 73.
 He was interred in the family burial plot at North Road Cemetery.